Kyle Kalis

 Kyle Brockton Kalis (born December 21, 1993) is an American former professional football player who was a guard and center in the National Football League (NFL).
 He was selected as a first-team All-American by Sports Illustrated and Parade magazine during his senior year in high school, as well as the number one recruit in Ohio for the class of 2012.
-He became one of the top recruits in the 2012 college football recruiting class.
+A five-star prospect according to rivals.com and scout.com, he became one of the top recruits in the 2012 college football recruiting class.
 Kalis played college football for the Michigan Wolverines, starting 47 games at right guard.
 He was signed by the Washington Redskins as an undrafted free agent in 2017.

 Early life

 Kalis is the son of Todd Kalis, an offensive lineman who played eight years in the NFL with the Minnesota Vikings, Pittsburgh Steelers and Cincinnati Bengals.
 He was the only freshman on the varsity football team at Seneca Valley High School in Harmony, PA.
 He played the remainder of his high school football career at St. Edward High School in Lakewood Ohio near Bay Village, where he lived with his mother, Stephanie Garvin Schwarz.
 In December 2011, he was one of five offensive linemen selected by Sports Illustrated for its high school football All-America first-team.
 In January 2012, he was also named to Parade magazine and U.S. Army All-American football teams.
 He was one of six finalists for the Anthony Munoz Lineman of the Year Award, presented to the best high school lineman in the United States.